WittmannF/quadcopter-best-practices/README.md

     - For the takeoff task, put the z-axis in a very high distance, like z=300.
     - For the hovering task keep in mind that 1/rpm can make a huge difference between the agent going up or down.
 Try lowering the minimum and maximum speed range.
     - For the landing taks, try to include the speed in the reward function.
 Ideally you should reward very low speed when the agent is close to the origin.
     - If you want the agent to fly from point A to point B, it is important to make the agent aknowledge when it reached the destination and finalize the episode when this happens.
+Please check the first answer of [this reference](https://knowledge.udacity.com/questions/3128) for more details.
 - It might be too unstable for the agent to learn to control the exact position of x, y and z with only 1000 iterations.
 You can try focus on the z axis first (by adjusting the reward function on this)

 ### Visualizations